 When Unity has determined how many shader programs it must compile for the current build target and graphics API, it then determines how many shader variants it must compile for each shader program.

-For each shader program, Unity determines the combination of shader keywords that affect it.
+For each shader program, Unity determines the combination of shader keywords that result in different variants.
 This comprises:

 The number of shader variants that Unity compiles for a shader program is the product of the keyword sets; that is to say, Unity compiles one variant for every combination that includes one element from each set.

-A shader program affected by those keywords will result in the following twelve variants:
+A shader program affected by those shader variant keywords will result in the following twelve variants: